 In January 2021, the SECP warned the public to refrain from investing in any “fraudulent investment schemes, like B4U Global Investment, that promised hefty profits and unrealistic incentives”.
 Following complaints against B4U, NAB also initiated an inquiry against the company and asked the victims to contact its Rawalpindi office along with details of investments.

 Meanwhile, owners of B4U, Saifur Rehman and his son Ahmar, filed a pre-arrest bail application in the Islamabad High Court (IHC) to avoid arrest by NAB.
 The duo was granted interim bail till June 9, 2021.
 B4U CEO Saif skipped the last court hearing as he reportedly “tested positive for coronavirus”.

 NAB opposed the bail plea.
-In its response to the plea, it apprised the high court that that CEO’s companies were in loss.
+In its response to the plea, it apprised the high court that CEO’s companies were at a loss.
 The profit made by them for the public was apparently unrealistic, NAB said, asking the court to reject the bail plea.
 However, the court granted the bail and adjourned the hearing till June 9.

 Saifur Rehman owns Bravo Cab (Hyderabad), Alfa Dream Land (Lahore), Haris Tower (Hyderabad), Gawali Malik Brand (Lahore).
 According to sources, these companies are not registered with the SECP or Association of Builders and Developers (ABAD).

 Saif had also purchased land in Nooriabad (Sindh), Patori (Punjab), Islamabad, and Karachi.

 The Malaysia-returned Pakistani uses a controversial multi-level marketing business model to offer people unrealistic and guaranteed profits, and Pakistani investors are falling for this purported scam.